Formatting Your ETDR

 - Copyright page (Optional)

-- Abstract – This page should be no more than 350 words.
+- Abstract – No word limit from 2018 on.
 Do not use any type of symbols on this page.

 - Table of Contents – All entries in the table of contents must match the text according to wording and page numbering.